MJ Melendez Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.43 team ERA ranks sixth among all MLB pitching staffs.
+- The Twins have the eighth-ranked team ERA among all league pitching staffs (3.50).

-- Twins pitchers combine to rank 11th in baseball in home runs surrendered (26 total, one per game).
+- Twins pitchers combine to surrender 27 home runs (one per game), the ninth-fewest in baseball.

-- Lopez (1-2) takes the mound for the Twins in his sixth start of the season.
-He has a 3.00 ERA in 30 2/3 innings pitched, with 39 strikeouts.
+- Gray (3-0) gets the starting nod for the Twins in his sixth start of the season.
+He's put together a .62 ERA in 29 2/3 innings pitched, with 34 strikeouts.

-- The right-hander last appeared in relief on Thursday, when he tossed 2/3 innings against the Kansas City Royals while giving up hits.
+- His last appearance came on Monday against the New York Yankees, when the righty went seven scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.